European Food Safety Authority (EFSA)

 EFSA's Ongoing Initiatives

-Beyond the approval of Bovaer, EFSA is actively identifying potential pathways for the highly pathogenic avian flu H5N1 virus to enter Europe from the United States.
-Recommendations based on these findings are anticipated to be released by the end of the year, demonstrating EFSA's proactive approach to emerging food safety threats.
+In addition to the Bovaer approval, EFSA is proactively identifying potential pathways for the highly pathogenic avian flu H5N1 virus to enter Europe from the United States.
+Recommendations from these findings are expected by the end of the year, showcasing EFSA's proactive stance on emerging food safety threats.
+The agency emphasizes the importance of preemptive measures to prevent the virus's spread into Europe.